 LESSON 8 — BUILDING YOUR FIRST MARKETING PLAN

-You need a one-page, 90-day plan that tells you:
+For the purposes of this planning session, you need a 14-day plan that tells you:

 In this lesson, you’ll build that plan — and you’ll be able to start on it today.